challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 To be honest, contributing to the Linux kernel seemed intimidating.

-That is exactly why I applied for the Linux Foundation's LFX Mentorship Program.
+That is exactly why I applied for the Linux Foundation's Linux Kernel Spring Unpaid 2026 Mentorship Program.

 I hoped it would give me the opportunity to learn directly from experienced developers while making real upstream contributions.
 Looking back now, I can confidently say it was one of the most rewarding learning experiences of my career.